Mongolian University of Science and Technology: Description

 Consists of 11 affiliated schools, 1 graduate school, 1 college, affiliated high school and 4 research institutes and 46 research centres.
-Currently, over 20 thousand students enrolled in over 140 undergraduate and graduate degree programs, which contains 1040 faculty members, and over 1000 staff and administration members.
+Currently, over 20 thousand students enrolled in over 140 undergraduate and graduate degree programs, which contains 1040 faculty members, and over 3 staff and administration members.

-The academic activities in the university abide by the list of academic fields made by the Ministry of Education, Culture and Science of Mongolia, and according to the training programs and curricular's designed for Doctoral Degree (Doctor of Philosophy – Ph.D.), Master's degree (Master of Arts – M.A., Master of Science – M.Sc., Master of Engineering –M.Eng., Master of Computer Science – M.CS., Master of Public Administration – M.PA, Master of Industrial Management – M.IM, Master of Information Technology –M.IT) and in Bachelor's degree (Bachelor of Arts – B.A., Bachelor of Science – B.Sc., Bachelor of Engineering – B.Eng., Bachelor of Computer Science – B.CS., Bachelor of Public Administration – B.PA, Bachelor of Business Administration – B.BA, Bachelor of Industrial Management – B.IM, Bachelor of Information Technology – B.IT).
+The academic activities in the university abide by the list of academic fields made by the Ministry of Education, culture and science of Mongolia, and according to the training programs and curriculars designed for Doctoral Degree (Doctor of Philosophy – Ph.D.), Master's degree (Master of Arts – M.A., Master of Science – M.Sc., Master of Engineering –M.Eng., Master of Computer Science – M.CS., Master of Public Administration – M.PA, Master of Industrial Management – M.IM, Master of Information Technology –M.IT) and in Bachelor's degree (Bachelor of Arts – B.A., Bachelor of Science – B.Sc., Bachelor of Engineering – B.Eng., Bachelor of Computer Science – B.CS., Bachelor of Public Administration – B.PA, Bachelor of Business Administration – B.BA, Bachelor of Industrial Management – B.IM, Bachelor of Information Technology – B.IT).

 The university organizes two forms of training for the undergraduate level as regular full-time training and in-service training.
 The university has academic links and exchange programs with more than 220 institutions from more than 21 countries in Europe, Asia and Pacific regions and North America.
-The university has become a member of number of international associations and organizations such as International Association of Universities (IAU), International Association for the Exchange Students for Technical Experience (IAESTE), Eurasia Pacific University Network (UNINET), ABET, ASIIN e.V, AVI, e.V etc.
+The university has become a member of number of international associations and organizations such as International Association of Universities (IAU), International Association for the Exchange Students for Teknikal Experience (IAESTE), Eurasia Pacific University Network (UNINET), ABET, ASIIN e.V, AVI, e.V etc.